Killing of Debanhi Escobar

-On April 9, 2022, an eighteen-year-old Mexican woman named Debanhi Susana Escobar Bazaldúa, disappeared.
-Thirteen days later on April 22, her remains were found in a cistern, in a motel in General Escobedo, a municipality of Monterrey metropolitan area.
+On 9 April 2022, Debanhi Susana Escobar Bazaldúa, an 18-year-old law student, disappeared from General Escobedo, Nuevo León, Mexico.
+Thirteen days later, on 22 April, her remains were found in a cistern of a motel in General Escobedo.
 The body had visible signs of violence.

 The killing of Escobar triggered unrest in Mexico after a picture of her standing on a road on the night of her disappearance went viral on social media.
 The case, investigated by the Nuevo León prosecutor's office as a femicide, happened amid a crisis of missing women in Nuevo León and throughout Mexico.

+Escobar's killing shocked Mexican society and made international news.
+The disappearance case went viral on social media and sparked protests in Mexico.
+The case is popularly known as the Debanhi Escobar Case (Caso Debanhi Escobar).